Verifund-Team/verifund-smart-contract/README.md

     2592000, // 30 days duration in seconds (30 * 24 * 60 * 60)
     "QmHash..." // IPFS hash
 );

+// Note: CampaignFactory automatically integrates with VerifundSBT for verification
 ```

 #### Donate to Campaign